nhbrown/papo-17-nbody-simulation/README.md

 During the execution of the simulation a new folder __"run_YEAR_MONTH_DAY_HOURS:MINUTES:SECONDS"__ will be created, which holds all the data produced by the simulation.
 Files generated are:
 * _"log_YEAR_MONTH_DAY_HOURS:MINUTES:SECONDS.txt"_ - contains all important informations about the current run
 * _"initial_conditions.csv"_ - contains mass, positions and velocities for all particles at the start of the simulation
+* _"energy_diagnostics.csv"_ - contains kinetic, potential and total energy for all iterations, in that order
 * _"iteration_X.csv"_ - subsequent iterations which contain the respective mass, positions and velocities for all particles

 The order of the particle information within initial_conditions.csv and the iteration_X.csv files is as follows: